opentx/opentx.github.io/downloads.md

 ## OpenTX firmware downloads

 Firmware downloads are exclusively available from within OpenTX companion's "Download" dialog.
-OpenTX Companion needs to be configured for the proper radio type and with the firmware options you choose, so that a customised firmware file with these options can prepared for you by our build server and downloaded to your PC.
+OpenTX Companion needs to be configured for the proper radio type and with the firmware options you choose, so that a customised firmware file with these options can be prepared for you by our build server and downloaded to your PC.
 OpenTX Companion is then used to load the firmware to your radio.

 ## OpenTX Sound
 <ul class="posts">